 When workers are freed from the need to commute to their workplace, they tend to choose residences farther from the urban core in locations with more affordable housing.
-As the share of telecommuters rises, this drives a reallocation of residents from the core of the urban area towards the periphery.
-The top panel of Figure 1 maps the predicted reallocation of residents when the fraction of telecommuters rises to 33%.
+As the share of telecommuters rises, this drives a reallocation of residents from the core of the urban area towards the periphery.16 The top panel of Figure 1 maps the predicted reallocation of residents when the fraction of telecommuters rises to 33%.

 As residents decentralize, employment centralizes.
 There are three main factors driving this reallocation.
 First, the flipside of a telecommuter being able to access jobs even if they live far away, is that employers can access the labor of telecommuters even if they are located far from where they live.
-Therefore, employment shifts from locations which are less productive but closer to workers' residences, toward locations closer to the core which have higher exogenous productivity and benefit from greater productivity spillovers.
-Second, the reallocation of residents increases demand for floorspace in peripheral locations and reduces it in the core, creating a cost incentive for jobs to move in the opposite direction.
-Third, the fact that telecommuters require less on-site office space further increases the cost-efficiency of firms in core locations with high productivity but high real estate prices.
-The middle panel of Figure 1 maps the predicted reallocation of jobs.
+Therefore, employment shifts from locations which are less productive but closer to workers' residences, toward locations closer to the core which have higher estimated exogenous productivity and benefit from greater productivity spillovers.
+Second, the reallocation of residents increases the demand for floorspace in the periphery and reduces it in the core, creating a cost incentive for jobs to move in the opposite direction.
+Third, the fact that teleworkers require less on-site office space further improves the cost-efficiency of firms in core locations with high productivity but high real estate prices.
+The middle panel of Figure 1 maps the predicted reallocation of jobs.17

-The net effect of these reallocations is to reduce the price of floorspace in core locations and increase it in the periphery.
-The bottom panel of Figure 1 maps predicted changes in real estate prices when the fraction of telecommuters rises to 33%.
+The net effect of these reallocations is to reduce the price of floorspace in core locations and increase it in the periphery.18 The bottom panel of Figure 1 maps predicted changes in real estate prices when the fraction of telecommuters rises to 33%.

-&lt;sup>15Althoff, Eckert, Ganapati, and Walsh (2020) find that months after the COVID-19 pandemic saw a reallocation of residents from the densest locations to the least dense locations in the U.S.
+16In line with our model's predictions, Althoff, Eckert, Ganapati, and Walsh (2020) document a reallocation of residents from the densest locations to the least dense locations in the U.S. during the COVID-19 pandemic.

-&lt;sup>16For a breakdown of residence and job changes by worker type, see Appendix D.
+17For a breakdown of residence and job changes by worker type, see Appendix D.